 “It’s normal for my daughter to be angry with me at times.
 Being angry is the only way she can learn to deal with anger.
-It’s going to be okay once things calm down.
+But it’s going to be okay once things calm down.
 We can get through this.”

 If you allow yourself to entertain negative thoughts about how difficult the situation is or what an awful failure of a parent you are, it will be much harder for you to follow through with the limit you have set.

 Rise above the urge to beat yourself up and put yourself down.
 Instead, focus on being strong and positive.

 While some kids can get pretty ugly when they’ve been told “no,” others can take it to the other extreme by acting too good to be true.
 I’ve heard many parents say: “She can be so sweet when she wants something.”